 The ALRC has assumed the functions formerly undertaken by the A.C.T.
 Law Reform Commission, and has the responsibility for review of Territorial law operating in the Australian Capital Territory.
+To assist in this a branch office has been set up in Canberra.

-In undertaking its functions, the Commission follows the normal procedure of law commissions where possible.
-Upon receipt of a reference, the Commission advertises and calls for public submissions in relation to the reference, and prepares a working paper examining the issues for distribution among groups thought to have a special interest in the subject matter.
+In undertaking its function the normal procedure of the Commission is as follows.
+Upon receipt of a reference, the Commission advertises and calls for public submissions in relation to the reference, and prepares consultative papers examining the issues for distribution among groups thought to have a special interest in the subject matter.
 Public sittings are conducted, and in the light of submissions received, a final report containing draft legislation is prepared for submission to the Attorney-General.
-The Commission, which consisted of five full-time, and seven part-time members at 30 June 1983, makes extensive use of honorary consultants.
+The Commission, which consisted of five full-time, and seven part-time members at 30 June 1984, makes extensive use of honorary consultants.

-To 30 June 1983, the Commission has completed reports on the following references: complaints against police and criminal investigation; alcohol, drugs and driving; consumers in debt; defamation; sentencing of federal offenders; human tissue transplants; lands acquisition and compensation; insurance intermediaries; child welfare; insurance contracts and privacy.
-Legislation following the recommendations contained in these reports have been enacted in some cases.
+To 30 June 1984, the Commission has completed reports on the following references: complaints against police and criminal investigation; alcohol, drugs and driving; consumers in debt; defamation; sentencing of federal offenders; human tissue transplants; lands acquisition and compensation; insurance intermediaries; child welfare; insurance contracts; privacy and foreign state immunity.
+Legislation following the recommendations contained in these reports has been enacted in some cases.
 In other cases, the proposals made by the Commission are under consideration by Parliament or the appropriate Commonwealth Department.
-Current references include debt recovery laws, access to court (standing to sue and class actions), Aboriginal customary laws, evidence, service and execution of process, Admiralty jurisdiction, foreign state immunity, and community law reform.
-Other references are expected shortly.
+Current references include debt recovery laws, access to court (standing to sue and class actions), Aboriginal customary laws, evidence, service and execution of process, Admiralty jurisdiction, contempt of court, general insolvency, matrimonial property, domestic violence, and community law reform in the A.C.T.